nandabritto/PP5/README.md

 ### **Management Page**

-1. On his page, admin user can find all options to add, edit or delete products, boxes and products on boxes, and also check all sent newsletters or send a new one.
+1. On his page, the admin user can find all options to add, edit or delete products, boxes and products on boxes, and check all sent newsletters or send a new one.

 <img width="700" src="media/readme/features_ss/management.png">

   1.1 Send newsletter

-  + Admin user can send newsletter to all user or just chose some of them .
+  + Admin users can send the newsletter to all users or choose some of them.

 <img width="700" src="media/readme/features_ss/send_newsletter.png">